4d/docs/website/translated_docs/es/ViewPro/formulas.md

 > If you do not declare parameters, values can be sequentially passed to methods (they will be received in $1, $2...) and their type will be automatically converted.
 Dates in *jstype* will be passed as [object](Concepts/dt_object.md) in 4D code with two properties:
 > |Property|    Type|   Description| |---|---|---| |value|   Date|   Date value| |time |Real|  Time in seconds|

 4D project methods can also return values in the 4D View Pro cell formula via $0.
-The following data types are supported for returned parameters:
+Los siguientes tipos de datos son soportados para los parámetros devueltos:

 * [text](Concepts/dt_string.md) (converted to string in 4D View Pro)
 * [real](Concepts/dt_number.md)/[longint](Concepts/dt_number.md) (converted to number in 4D View Pro)